Mattral/Talk-to-Mistral-LLM/README.md

 Need to retrive HF token from hungging face, now worrries it is FREE, and no cost at all.

 see how via this [link](https://huggingface.co/docs/hub/en/security-tokens)

+{Add small chunks of textual data that AI model would not probably know in the info.md file}